sio/potyarkin.com/content/posts/20171031-loops-in-power-query.md

 ## A simple example

 We will generate a table of data points for plotting a parabola.
-While generating we will be storing each item in the record with `x` and `y` fields.
+Internally we will be storing each item as the record with `x` and `y` fields.
 After that we will transform that data into a Power Query table for output.

 ```
 let